NerdWalletOSS/terraformpy/README.rst

 Interpolation
 -------------

-So far, we've only used terraformpy anonymously, but the returned instances of the ``Data`` and ``Resource`` classes offer handy interpolation shortcuts.
+So far, we've only used terraformpy anonymously, but the returned instances of the ``Data`` and ``Resource`` classes offer handy interpolation attributes.
 For example, a common task is using the ``Data`` class to fetch remote data:

 .. code-block:: python